EdwinWenink/archive_fever/content/etc/contribution_guidelines.md

 - Alternate longer and shorter sentences
 - Do not chain endless subordinate clauses
 - Check your "speling" and "grammer" and read your own work carefully

+This [index note pointing to writing principles](/zettelkasten/index_writing_principles) may be useful.

 ## Formal details for submission